lavanet/lava/x/epochstorage/README.md

 This document specifies the epochstorage module of Lava Protocol.

 Lava blocks are divided into bulk of blocks called epochs. epoch length is defines as a parameter of the module.
-The module keeps track of the epochs in memory, epochs that needs to be deleted and anchering data to each epoch, mainly providers stakes. note that the module will make sure that any changes will take effect only in the next epoch.
+The module keeps track of the epochs in memory, epochs that need to be deleted and anchoring data to each epoch, mainly providers stakes.
+Note that the module will make sure that any changes will be applied only in the next epoch.

 ## Contents
 * [Concepts](#concepts)